-Bull Terriers have a very noticeably breed-specific look.
+Bull Terriers have a very noticeable breed-specific look.
 They seem like they would be fantastic companions, combining a sleek appearance with an award-winning personality.
 Even though they make terrific pets, they might not work best for little ones.

 Bull Terriers are—well—bullheaded.
 They tend to be bossy and full of attitude.
 They might have some power struggles with your kids on who’s first in command.
 And if they aren’t in the mood for play, these dogs can get mouthy, even nippy.

 Bull Terriers are playful dogs that can make wonderful companions, but they also can be territorial.
 They might not take so kindly to teasing or other normal child behavior, viewing it as a challenge.
-These stubborn dogs look at children as equals so that they would do best with teens and older.
+These stubborn dogs look at children as equals so they would do best with teens and adults.

-Other Factors that Determine Temperament
+Other Factors That Determine Temperament

 While weeding out what breeds won’t work, you must remember that it varies from dog to dog.
 You might have an incredibly docile, well-mannered Chihuahua that the kids carry around in toy purses—that is possible.